 Use the following channels to market your thrift store:

 - Your website: Your website is the first place most individuals will go if they want to learn about your thrift store.
-Ensure that it contains all necessary information, such as your address, hours, and contact information.
-It should also be mobile-optimized so interested individuals can learn about your store from any type of device.
+Ensure it contains all necessary information, such as your address, hours, and contact information.
+It should be mobile-optimized so interested individuals can learn about your store from any device.

 - Local business listings: If you have a physical store, you can benefit greatly from adding your thrift store to local business directories such as Yelp or search engines like Google.
-Since these sites have a great deal of traffic (there are over 5 million Google searches per minute!), having your business listed on them will greatly increase visibility.
+Since these sites have a great deal of traffic (there are almost 6 million Google searches per minute!), having your business listed on them will significantly increase visibility.

 - Social media: With over 5 billion individuals using social media platforms, this marketing channel has become one of the best for free advertising.
 Popular platforms include Facebook, Instagram, and TikTok.